sparkflows/sparkflows-docs/docs/tutorials/etl/split-by-expression.rst

    :width: 60%

-In the example workflow above, 'Split By Multiple Expressions' processor splits the incoming dataframe into 3 output dataframes.
+In the example workflow above, 'Split By Multiple Expressions' processor splits the incoming dataframe into three output dataframes.
+The three conditions are on column c1 - "c1<3" , "c1>=3 and c1<5", and "c1>=5".
 As mentioned earlier, 'SplitByMultipleExpressions' can split incoming dataframe into up to five dataframes.

 .. figure:: ../../_assets/tutorials/dataset/33.PNG